spirit-code/spirit/core/docs/c-api/HTST.md

 - `n_eigenmodes_keep`: the number of energy eigenmodes to keep in memory (0 = none, negative value = all)
 - `sparse`: when set to `true` the sparse version is used, which greatly improves speed and memory footprint, but does not evaluate the eigenvectors and all single eigenvalues.
-            The sparse version should only be used in the abscence of DDI.
+            The sparse version should only be used in the abscence of DDI

 Note: The Get_Eigenvalues/vectors functions only work after HTST_Calculate with sparse=false has been called.
 Note: In the sparse version zero mode checking has not been implemented yet.